margo/specification/system-design/specification/problem-types.md

   "type": "https://docs.margo.org/specification/problem-types#device-not-found",
   "title": "Device Not Found",
   "status": 404,
-  "detail": "No device with the given deviceId was found for the client.", "instance": "/api/v1/capabilities/device-1"
+  "detail": "No device with the given targetName was found for the client.", "instance": "/api/v1/capabilities/device-1"
 }
 ```